The department has primary responsibility for the management and establishment of Australia's intercountry adoption

 - Sri Lanka

 For information on Australia's open intercountry adoption programmes, including eligibility criteria and post-adoption support, visit the Intercountry Adoption Australia website.

 New country programs

-The Australian Government is prioritising investigations into the viability of establishing new intercountry adoption programmes with the USA, Poland and Vietnam.
-Discussions with Latvia and Bulgaria are also progressing.
+The Australian Government is prioritising investigations into the viability of establishing a new intercountry adoption programme with Vietnam.
+Discussions with Bulgaria are also progressing.

 Intercountry adoption from Kenya is not currently possible due to a ban imposed by the Kenyan Government.

 On hold, inactive and closed programs

 Australia's programmes with Bolivia, Fiji and India are currently on hold.
 The programme with Ethiopia closed on 28 June 2012.
 Australia’s program with Lithuania is inactive due to Lithuania’s requirements.

 This programme is not accepting any applications.
 The programme existed between New South Wales and Bolivia.
 Residents of other states and territories were not eligible to apply.
 The agreement with Bolivia expired in January 2011.
 The Bolivian Government is reviewing intercountry adoption arrangements within Bolivia.
 In April 2015, an Australian delegation visited Bolivia to discuss intercountry adoption.